ButThouMust/kamaitachi-sfc-english/README.md

 - Dummy out the kanji category, and make the player unable to access or interact with it.

 #### Character limit for names
 I want to be able to change the name entry screen to support a limit of 10+ characters instead of 6 like in the original (**difficult**).
 - The code is used for naming the protagonist and his girlfriend, but also for certain points in the story where the player must enter the name of who they believe to be the killer in the murder mystery.
-The six letter limit is too short for English.
+Most characters' names are longer than six letters when translated into English.
 - Getting this right is very important, because solving the murder mystery opens up more routes and endings for the player to view.

 ## "Nice to have" items, with relative difficulties: